-Why apply for a Canada PR?
+Why apply for Canada PR?

 Canada's Permanent Residency (PR) lets people settle down, work, and live in one of the friendliest countries out there.
 With solid support for newcomers, a great quality of life, and a steady economy, it’s no wonder many folks want to move here.